Airbrushing cookies is quite easy, as you see. Let's talk about the airbrush system next.

 This way, I can place a paper towel over it and able to turn it nicely when airbrushing around the edges of the cookie.

-Get some silkscreen material.
-Preferably 110 mesh.
-You will want to place this on the stencil in your holder to prevent that over-sprayed look.
+Get some silkscreen material, 110 mesh.
+Place this on the stencil in your holder to prevent that over-sprayed look.
 Believe me, this is a game-changer.
-Works like a charm!

 By the way, you can make wonderful displays of airbrushed cookies with cookie bouquets.

-Below, the bunny is a royal icing transfer.
+Below, the bunny is a royal icing transfer made from a royal icing transfer sheet.

-As a side note, I discussed why you shouldn't use airbrushing to paint your own cookies here: PYO Cookies.
+As a side note, I discussed here why you should not use airbrushing to make PYO Cookies.

 Okay.
 Ready for stenciling?

-Fill your cup on the handpiece with the color.
+Fill your cup on the handpiece no more than 1/2 way with the color.

 Now, unlike the perimeter shading, hold the handpiece as straight up as you can without letting the color spill out.
 Again, get a feel of the pressure by spraying on the paper towel then edge onto the stencil set up.
 Spray the stencil, filling in the areas.